rvalitov/zabbix-php-fpm/README.md

 root@server:/# zabbix_get -s 127.0.0.1 -p 10050 -k php-fpm.status["localhost:9001","/php-fpm-status"]
 {"pool":"www2","process manager":"static","start time":1578093850,"start since":149,"accepted conn":3,"listen queue":0,"max listen queue":0,"listen queue len":511,"idle processes":4,"active processes":1,"total processes":5,"max active processes":1,"max children reached":0,"slow requests":0}
 ```

-Most common problems of testing the `php-fpm.discover` key:

-- The resulting JSON data is empty, but the discovery script started manually works.
-Then it's a problem of insufficient privileges of Zabbix agent.
-Please, check again section "Root privileges" of this document.
-- Error `ZBX_NOTSUPPORTED: Unsupported item key`.
-It means the `userparameter_php_fpm.conf` file is ignored by the Zabbix agent.
-Please, make sure that you copied this file to correct location and you have restarted the Zabbix agent.

 # Compatibility
 Should work with any version of PHP-FPM (starting with PHP 5.3.3), Zabbix 4.0.x and later.